Skitbet/Bob-AntiPhishingBot/README.md

 # About Bob

-Bob is a discord bot that deletes all known phising links/scams and will even delete suspicious links!
+Bob is a discord bot that deletes all known phising links/scams (over 14k) and will even delete suspicious links!
 This bot is open source and free to use to everyone.
 I will not be providing a host for the bot!